Find the Best Things

 Nauticus (National Maritime Center), Norfolk, VA

-Nauticus, also known as the National Maritime Center, is a maritime museum in the heart of downtown Norfolk, Virginia.
+Nauticus, also known as the National Maritime Center, is a maritime museum in the heart of downtown Norfolk.
 The main campus is on a retired battleship, called the USS Wisconsin.
 Norfolk is a military town, housing the world’s largest Navy base.
 Surround yourself in the sites and sounds of Navy life by taking part in the Hampton Roads Naval Museum on the second floor of the museum.
 Enjoy the hands-on exhibits, features, and live-animal displays.
 Another great getaway for guests large and small.

 Virginia Museum of Fine Arts, Richmond, VA